jlhutch/pylru/README.txt

     cached.size(x)      # Changes the size of the cache. x MUST be greater than
                         # zero.
 Returns the new size x.

+    x = len(cached)     # Returns the number of items stored in the store.
+                        #
+                        # WARNING - This method calls sync() internally.
+If
+                        # that has adverse performance effects for your
+                        # application, you may want to avoid calling this
+                        # method frequently.

     cached.clear()      # Remove all items from the store and cache.

     cached.sync()       # Make the store and cache consistent.
 Write all